About Me

 Kris Whorton is originally from Boulder, Colorado.
 She moved to the south late in 1997 and has lived in Chattanooga, TN since 2002.
-Whorton teaches creative and scientific writing and literature at the University of Tennessee at Chattanooga where she also served as the assistant director of the Meacham Writers’ Workshop for 4 years.
+Whorton teaches creative, scientific, and professional writing and literature at the University of Tennessee at Chattanooga, where she directs the English Internship program.
+She served as the assistant director of the Meacham Writers’ Workshop for 4 years.

-Whorton has an MFA in Creative Writing from the Rainer Writing Workshop and teaches teens and adults in the community and the incarcerated at Hamilton and Bradley County Jails.
+Whorton has an MFA in Creative Writing from the Rainer Writing Workshop and an MA in English Literature from the University of Alabama at Huntsville.
+She works with teens and adults in the community and the incarcerated in Hamilton and Bradley County.

 Whorton lives in the woods with her husband and two Australian shepherds.